We use our own and third party cookies to archive estadistic information about the use in our website.

 If you continue navigating, we consider you accept it's use.
 You can change your configuration or obtain more information here

-The launch of the Vinos de Pueblo ((Village wines) range marks the beginning of the new stage that we undertake in Legaris, in which we want to express the richness, uniqueness and diversity of the Ribera del Duero.
+Second vintage of our Vinos de Pueblo (Village wines) collection, where we seek to express the richness, uniqueness and diversity of Ribera del Duero.
 This wine shows a very authentic Ribera del Duero profile.
-From a small vineyard located in Moradillo de Roa, in the southern limit of the province of Burgos, we elaborate this singular wine with a profile of Tinto fino that translates the extreme character of the ripening to the limit.
-2,200 bottles from gravel vineyards and 25-pipe vines.
-Structured wine, corpulent, with a lot of extraction and color.
+From a small vineyard located in Moradillo de Roa, on the southern limit of the province of Burgos, we make this unique wine with a profile of Tinta Fina that translates the extreme ripening character to the limit.
+Extremely cold weather, extremely concentrated wine.

-This wine has been made exclusively with the Tinto Fino variety.
-The grapes come from a vineyard of about two hectares with about 20 years old.
-It is located in Moradillo de Roa, a town belonging to the province of Burgos that is located 973 meters above sea level.
-The floors are of boulder, which in addition to providing minerality to future wines, facilitate drainage while retaining the diurnal heat to give it to the plants at night.
+This wine is made exclusively with Tinta Fina grapes.
+The grapes come from twenty-year-old vines in a vineyard of about two hectares.
+It is located in Moradillo de Roa, a town belonging to the province of Burgos, situated at an altitude of 973 metres.
+The stony soils contribute minerality to the future wine while providing good drainage and retaining the diurnal heat to reflect it back to the vines at night.